Bobbo117/MQ135-Air-Quality-Sensor/README.md

   The MQ sensor family can be procured [here.](https://www.amazon.com/dp/B0978KXFCQ/ref=sspa_dk_detail_1?pd_rd_i=B0978KXFCQ&pd_rd_w=Rdxbx&content-id=amzn1.sym.8c2f9165-8e93-42a1-8313-73d3809141a2&pf_rd_p=8c2f9165-8e93-42a1-8313-73d3809141a2&pf_rd_r=3DREN4AM4GMVXSB16463&pd_rd_wg=sWHBk&pd_rd_r=c1e97e35-5eb3-4f6e-9ffd-abd54153791b&s=industrial&sp_csd=d2lkZ2V0TmFtZT1zcF9kZXRhaWw&th=1)

-  There is a short story and a long story.
-See the Discussion section below for the full explanation.
-Here is the short story:

-  1. First thing you need to do is measure the resistance between the A0 and GND pin of the MQ135 board (without power applied).
-Mine measures 1612 ohms (1.612 Kohm).
+1. Measure the load resistance between the A0 and GND pin of the MQ135 board (without power applied).
+Mine measures 1720 ohms (1.720 Kohm).
-  2.
+2. Next, measure the sensor resistance between the VCC and GND pin.
+Mine measures 1750 ohms (1.750 Kohms).
+These two resistors form a voltage divider whose midpoint is pin A0.

+When the unit is powered up, the sensor resistance decreases as the concentration of detected gases (mostly CO2 hopefully) increases, causing the voltage across the load resistance at pin A0 to increase.

+# Hardware Connections:

+MQ135 pins:

+    VCC to esp8266 Vcc (5v)
+    GND to esp8266 GND
+    A0 to esp8266 A0 via voltage divider *
+    D0 unused

+* 170K and 330k voltage divider is used to reduce MQ135 5v max output from A0 to ESP8266 3.3v input.

+OLED Display pins (optional):

+    VCC to esp8266 3.3v
+    GND to esp8266 GND
+    SDA to esp8266 SDA
+    SCL to esp8266 SCL

+Power ESP8266 via USB connection.

   This software incorporates the Arduino MQ135 library to perform two functions: